-The Normans on the other hand, were fighting for what they believed in to, except their beliefs were governed by the desire of their leader, who had promised them that he had God on their side, that he, William of Normandy, was the true King of England.
+The Normans, on the other hand, were fighting for what they believed in too, except their beliefs were governed by the desire of their leader, who had promised them that he had God on their side, that he, William of Normandy, was the true King of England.
 He’d also promised them land, riches and status, to encourage them to come with him.
 They were fighting for their new lives, land where they had none back in France, and greater prospects.
 And they were doing this at the expense of their English counterparts.

 You can imagine the speeches that each war leader gave their troops, though it must have been difficult to relay a speech to that amount of men without the technology of today, still, no doubt there were speeches and the differences within them would have been to do with the above.

 Harold’s men must have been 8-10 men deep and a thousand men across.
 By these times, the 11th century, that would have been a large army.
 And there would still be more men Harold could call on, if only he could contain William, at the very least, if not, destroy him completely.
-His plan must have been to maintain the shieldwall on the ridge until new troops arrived, and all his troops would have, should have known what the plan was.
-Guy of Amiens claims in his Roman de Rou, informs us that many of Harold’s troops deserted him because of the excommunication, but Florence of Worcester confirms this but gives a different reason, they left because there was no room on the ridge, the battlefield was full.
+His plan must have been to maintain the shieldwall on the ridge until new troops arrived, and all his troops should have known what the plan was.
+Guy of Amiens, in his Roman de Rou, informs us that many of Harold’s troops deserted him because of the excommunication.
+Florence of Worcester confirms this but gives a different reason, they left because there was no room on the ridge, the battlefield was full.
 Howarth (1977) believes that those who went away were local peasants who had turned up to support their masters, perhaps.
 It seems unlikely that professional warriors would have left their comrades to it, even if there was no more room on the ridge, they would have stayed in reserve, and filled in the gaps when men were wounded or injured.